mksunny1/eventiveness/readme.md

 ```

-To get a greater feel for how eventiveness pans out in practice, have a look at the included examples in the repository.
-You can serve them from any servers.
-Please make sure the 3rd-party CSS files can be found where they are expected to get the same appearance (the functionality should not be affected).
+*Note: To get a good feel for how eventiveness pans out in practice, have a look at the included examples in the repository. you can play wit them by running the included server with `npm start` and then pointing your browser to the link 'http://localhost/8000/wiki/examples/index.html'.*

 ## Contributing

-If you like the concept and/or the direction of Eventiveness, please contribute to this project.
-Contribution starts with a simple starring of this repository.
-Next you can start or join discussions about this project, here or anywhere.
+If you like the concept and/or the direction of Eventiveness, feel free to contribute to this project.
+You can contribute however you want.
+You can star this repository.
+You can start or join discussions about the project, here or anywhere.
 You can contribute some of your use-cases to the list of examples.
-You can still help improve the documentation, complete the site (eventivejs.com), consolidate features and fix bugs.
+You can help improve the documentation or complete the site (domitoryjs.com).
+You can contribute to issues and pull requests.
 There is still a long development journey ahead for this library.
+The normal requirement of positiveness and courtesy goes without saying.

-Another really cool way to contribute is to sponsor the project.
-You can sponsor the project as a 'thank you' or as a way of showing your support for the direction we have chosen and giving Eventiveness the best opportunity to thrive.
+Another cool way to contribute is to sponsor the project.
+You can sponsor us as a 'thank you' or as a way of showing your support for the direction we have chosen and giving Eventiveness the best opportunity to thrive.

 Thank you for contributing.

-## Ongoing Work
+## Ongoing work

-Increasing test coverage and improving the documentation.
-The API is now stable.
+- Improving test coverage.
+- Ongoing general maintenance.